 Legalization of the G-F Bugle

-Due to the complicated configurations created by the various-sized rotors, the "G-F" piston was created for use by drum corps.
+The integration of secondary rotary pistons with multitudes of loop lengths complicated arrangements and adaptation for musicians to some degree.
+As a result, the environment seemed right for a bugle with a primary full-step piston loop.
 There were many obvious advantages for corps to utilize the "G-F" bugle although the governing bodies were at first unwilling to approve the change.

 The American Legion and Veterans for Foreign Wars (VFW) maintained strict control over the competing drum corps during the late 1960s.
 However, these governing bodies were seldom staffed with knowledgeable musicians.
 Instead, those entrusted with the direction of drum corps often placed the activity with other duties such as dictating flag "codes" and "motorcycle field competitions."(82) Recognizable names in the drum corps realm including Jim Jones, Zigmant Kanstul, Larry McCormick, Don Warren, and many others expended great effort to convince the Legion of the importance of adopting the "G-F" piston.